 When the American Psychiatric Association issued the DSM-5, the DSM-IV category, GID was removed.
 Many media outlets wrongly reported that GID was being renamed GD, leading many laypeople to believe that GID was basically the same thing as GD.
 This is a mistaken belief; GID and GD represent two different groups:

-GID group: mostly comprised of those who experience anxiety because they are, in some way, gender non-conforming as well as a relative few who are debilitated by a mismatch between their gender orientation and their phenotype.
+GID group: mostly comprised of those who experience anxiety because they are, in some way, gender non-conforming as well as a relative few who are debilitated by a mismatch between their gender orientation2 and their phenotype.

 GD group: comprised of those who are debilitated by a mismatch between their gender orientation and their phenotype.

 Unscrupulous writers like Singal proclaim that around 80% of GD kids will stop having GD based on old GID studies that found that most kids with GID do not wind up having GD.
-Nevermind that most GID kids didn’t have GD in the first place.
+Never mind that most GID kids didn’t have GD in the first place.
 To drive the point home regarding the difference between GID within a DSM-IV context and GD within a DSM-5 context, here are both categories:

-The point is that many who had a DSM-IV GID diagnosis will not qualify for a DSM-5 GD diagnosis because being gender nonconforming alone is not enough to get a DSM-5 GD diagnosis.
-Let’s consider just how many kids this difference effects.
+The point is that many who had a DSM-IV GID diagnosis will not qualify for a DSM-5 GD diagnosis because being gender-nonconforming alone is not enough to get a DSM-5 GD diagnosis.
+Let’s consider just how many kids this difference affects.
 When asked how many kids Dr. Zucker “treated” at his gender identity clinic for GD, he said that a full 70% of them did not have gender dysphoria in the first place.
 In fact, these children came into his care merely because they were GNC:

 In its heyday, Zucker’s GID clinic was one of the busiest and most prominent clinics of its type in the world and the vast majority of kids Zucker’s clinic “treated” didn’t have GD in the first place.
-Nonetheless, they were treated for GID with behavioral therapies designed to make these kids behave in more stereotypical ways.
+Nonetheless, GID kids were treated for GID with behavioral therapies designed to make these kids behave in more stereotypical ways.
 Under the DSM-5, the only kids Zucker would be able to treat would be the 30% that did, in fact, have GD.

-Shortly after the DSM-5 was published, Dr. Zucker’s boss was blindsided by a reporter asking him if Zucker’s clinic would continue their DSM-IV centered “treatment” of kids.
+Shortly after the DSM-5 was published, Dr. Zucker’s boss was blindsided by a reporter asking him if Zucker’s clinic would continue their DSM-IV-centered “treatment” of kids.
 When Zucker’s boss said no, the reporter cited a statement by Zucker claiming that he intended to continue his DSM-IV era “treatments.”
 Shortly thereafter, Zucker was fired and anti-trans movements across the globe repeated the lie that a cabal of powerful trans activists somehow/someway forced Zucker out and that children would be the worse for it.

 An anti-trans site called Transgender Trend recently published a slick booklet targeting schools.
 The propaganda this booklet spreads is rooted in the notion that a DSM-IV GID diagnosis is exactly the same thing as a DSM-5 GD diagnosis.
 Consider the following fact claim in terms of what you now know about the differences between a DSM-IV GID and the DSM-5 GD, particularly where the 80% desistance rate originates from: